Built In Types: Resources

 A resource is a descriptor to some sort of external entity.
 (Examples include files, databases, and sockets.)
 Resources are only created or consumed by the implementation; they are never created or consumed by Hack code.
 Each distinct resource has a unique ID of some unspecified form.

-When scripts execute in a mode having a command-line interface, the following predefined resource-like constants that correspond to file streams are automatically opened at program start-up:
+When scripts execute in a mode having a command-line interface, the following resources that correspond to file streams are automatically opened at program start-up:

-These constants have some unspecified type, which behaves like a subtype of type resource.
+These streams have some unspecified type, which behaves like a subtype of type resource.

 Resources are a carryover from PHP, and their use is discouraged in Hack code.